marcdime/Optimization/Discrete Opt/README.md

 ![Djibouti path](ImgRes/TSP_Qatar_path.png)

-   - The solution vectors can be found in the notebook . (*Best TSP tour*)
+   - The solution vectors can be found in the notebook (*Best TSP tour*).